renzodamgo/Drivesafe/README.md

 ## 🚀 Model Information

-DriveSafe is empowered by the [YOLOv8](https://github.com/ultralytics/ultralytics) model, a renowned member of the YOLO family of object detection models developed using PyTorch.
+DriveSafe is empowered by the [YOLOv8](https://github.com/ultralytics/ultralytics) model, the latest version of the YOLO family of object detection models developed using PyTorch.
 These models excel at detecting facial features in individual images, presenting bounding box predictions, classifications, and the accompanying confidence scores.

 ## 🛠 Prerequisites